 April, June, July, August and

-Note 2017 report contains some waypoints that I find useful.
+Note 2017 and 2018 reports contain some waypoints that I find useful.

 A record of the depth and track of most of my voyages since 2013 is

 Images of the NESTOS (for more details see my book Wrecks of Liverpool

 Bay) here .

 For Satellite photos of the AFON DYFRDWY loading dock at both ends of its

 webcam [not working]

 When coming to/from the Mersey via the Rock Channel and Hilbre Swash, it is